This post may include affiliate links that earn us a small commission.

 Which part is lamb chop?

-Get the best lamb chops
+How to get the best lamb chops

-Though lamb chops are fine meat by themselves, the taste and flavor of the seared chops come from this amazing Mediterranean marinade.
+Though lamb chops are fine meat by themselves, the taste and flavor of the seared chops come from this fantastic Mediterranean marinade.
 The marinade is made of a few ingredients that would be available in most kitchens or nearby stores.

 - Olive oil – provides the base of the marinade and is a very healthy fat.